GeneCPChung/virtual-pet/README.txt

 10-6
-created readme
+- Created README file.

-TODO
+TODO List
-- Create tick method
+- Create tick method using "-/+ =" to increment the stats by 1.
+  - UPDATE: I'm thinking about changing this to something else, but have not figured out what.
 - Add welcome screen //done
 - Give your pet a name//done
 - List/update status of pet//done